bxparks/AceButton/README.md

 The `pin` must be defined either through the constructor or the `init()` method.
 But the other two parameters may be optional in many cases.

-Finally, the `ButtonConfig::check()` method should be called from the `loop()` method periodically.
-Ideally, this should be every 10-20 milliseconds or faster so that the various event detection logic can work properly.
+Finally, the `AceButton::check()` method should be called from the `loop()` method periodically.
+Roughly speaking, this should be about 5 times faster than the value of `getDebounceDelay()` so that the various event detection logic can work properly.
+(If the debounce delay is 50 ms, `AceButton::check()` should be called every 10 ms or faster.)

 ```
 void loop() {